Provizanta/ansible-role-shell/README.md

 Role Variables
 --------------

+    bash:
+      rc_d_dir: <string, path to the rc.d dir>

       general:
         use_color: <boolean, indicating whether to use color output>
         file_behavior: <'replace' or anything else, replace removes the existing directory containing the configurations, if present>

       history: <settings in uppercase/lowercase format not containing the HIST prefix along with a value>

+      shopt: <key-value pairs of a shell option and a boolean value indicating the options's desired status - set or unset>

-    shopt: <key-value pairs of shopt setting and a boolean value indicating the options's desired status - set or unset>
+      set: <key-value pairs of a setting and a boolean value indicating the options's desired status - set or unset>

       alias: <key-value pairs of aliases>

       functions: <list, entire text to be inlined into the 'functions' section of the bashrc.d>

 Dependencies
 ------------